 His smile grew until it rivalled that of the Cheshire cat, "Is that why you're still in lingerie, then?"

 Blushing she looked down, cursing herself for not bothering to check her attire.
 And, of course, she was in her black silky tank-top and short boy-shorts, the ones that Star had gotten her for Christmas one year.
-She'd claimed that Raven needed to look pretty more, a fact that she should extend to both going out and lounging around.
-She'd never worn them around her friends, but kept them since they were quite comfortable.
+She'd claimed that Raven needed to dress up more, a fact that she should extend to both going out and lounging around.
+She'd never worn them around her friends but kept them nonetheless since they were quite comfortable.

-He chuckled when he saw her face flood with colour, a flustered Raven wasn't something he often got to see.
-It made him a bit proud to know he was the source of her blush.
+He chuckled when he saw her face flood with colour; a flustered Raven wasn't something he often got to see.
+It made him a bit proud to know he was the source of her discomposure.

 "I was meditating and forgot to change," she mumbled, looking down in a vain attempt to hide her stained cheeks, "And it's not lingerie."